hs-sa1285/GriefCircuits/replit.md

 ## Overview

 Grief Circuits is a full-stack web application built to support male high schoolers in navigating grief, burnout, and recovery through physics-based metaphors and community healing.
-The application serves as a platform to share the story of how a small experimental program grew from 6 students to over 100 participants, demonstrating the power of reframing emotional education through scientific concepts that resonate with students.
+The application serves as a platform to share the story of how a small experimental program grew from 6 students to over 100 participants locally, and is now scaling to reach 1000+ students across Pakistan through the annual STEM Olympiad integration.
+The website demonstrates the power of reframing emotional education through scientific concepts that resonate with students.

 ## User Preferences